-11.3 Future Claim Liability
+11.3.
+Premium Liability

-- 11.3.1 If FCL results are required, then the Member must evaluate and document those results.
-Where reasonably practicable, the results must be separately documented by relevant Class of Business, both gross and net of Non-Reinsurance Recovery, Reinsurance Recovery, Risk Margin and Diversification Benefit. - 11.3.2 If the Central Estimate of the FCL includes an allowance for Indirect Expenses (refer to clause 10.4.1), the allowance must be separately documented. - 11.3.3 If the Central Estimate of the FCL explicitly allows for Government charges imposed such as levies, duties and taxes then, where reasonably practicable, they must be separately documented. - 11.3.4 Where reasonably practicable, comparisons of the Central Estimate of the FCL (net of any Non-Reinsurance Recovery and Reinsurance Recovery) to unearned premium (net of unearned reinsurance premium) less deferred acquisition expenses must be documented. - 11.3.5 If a Member is required to document the PL Offset, OA PL Offset or LMI Net Premiums Liability Deduction within the Report, then the Member must include sufficient detail by Class of Business such that an informed reader of the Report is able to draw a conclusion that their derivation is reasonable.
+- 11.3.1.
+If PL results are required, then the Member must evaluate and disclose those results.
+Where reasonably practicable, the results must be separately disclosed by relevant Class of Business, both gross and net of Non-Reinsurance Recovery, Reinsurance Recovery, Risk Margin and Diversification Benefit. - 11.3.2.
+If the Central Estimate of the PL includes an allowance for Indirect Expenses (refer to clause 10.4.1), the allowance must be separately disclosed. - 11.3.3.
+If the Central Estimate of the PL explicitly allows for Government charges imposed such as levies, duties and taxes then, where reasonably practicable, they must be separately disclosed. - 11.3.4.
+Where reasonably practicable, comparisons of the Central Estimate of the PL (net of any Non-Reinsurance Recovery and Reinsurance Recovery) to unearned premium (net of unearned reinsurance premium) less deferred acquisition expenses must be disclosed. - 11.3.5.
+If a Member is required to disclose the PL Offset, OA PL Offset or LMI Net Premium Liability Deduction within the Report, then the Member must include sufficient detail by Class of Business such that an informed reader of the Report is able to draw a conclusion that their derivation is reasonable.

-12 UNCERTAINTY
+12. UNCERTAINTY

-12.1 Uncertainty
+12.1.
+Uncertainty

-- 12.1.1 The Member must consider the level and the implications of the uncertainty related to the assessment of possible future claims cost outcomes and any potential future deviations they may cause to the results obtained. - 12.1.2 The Member must describe, qualitatively, the main sources of uncertainty in the valuation and communicate the consequences of that uncertainty in the Report. - 12.1.3 For APRA-regulated Entities, the Member must document and explanation explained his or her assessment of the uncertainty in each of the gross and net Central Estimates of both the OCL and FCL. - 12.1.4 To assist in quantitatively describing these sources of uncertainty, the Member must, if reasonably practical and as appropriate, use sensitivity analyses and/or scenario analyses and/or descriptive statistics (such as the estimated standard deviation of any assumed probability distribution of claim cost outcomes).
+- 12.1.1.
+The Member must consider the level and the implications of the uncertainty related to the assessment of possible future claims cost outcomes and any potential future deviations they may cause to the results obtained. - 12.1.2.
+The Member must describe, qualitatively, the main sources of uncertainty in the valuation and disclose the consequences of that uncertainty in the Report. - 12.1.3.
+For APRA regulated Entities, the Member must disclose and explain their assessment of the uncertainty in each of the gross and net Central Estimates of both the OCL and PL. - 12.1.4.
+To assist in quantitatively describing these sources of uncertainty, the Member must, if reasonably practical and as appropriate, use sensitivity analyses and/or scenario analyses and/or descriptive statistics (such as the estimated standard deviation of any assumed probability distribution of claim cost outcomes). - 12.1.5.
+The Member must disclose the key risks and uncertainties identified during the valuation.